 Food Facility Complaints & Foodborne Illness

-If reporting occurs after normal business hours, please fill out a food history report, and fax to EH&S at 530-752-4527.
-If the outbreak is over 15 people, please contact police dispatch to have a representative from EH&S return to campus to complete food histories.
+If the outbreak is over 15 people, please contact police dispatch to have an on-call representative from EH&S respond.

 General Information about Foodborne Illnesses